-The approved credit must be reported on Schedule IN-OCC, found at www.in.gov/dor/tax-forms/2023-individual-income-tax-forms.
+The approved credit must be reported on Schedule IN-OCC, found at www.in.gov/dor/tax-forms/individual/current.
 Make sure to enclose this schedule with your tax filing.
-Also, see the Combined Limitation below.
+Also, see the Combined Limitation on page 53.

 Venture Capital Investment Credit 835